Aftnet/CPubLib/Readme.md

 	{
 	    await writer.AddPageAsync(imageStream, "Chapter 1"); // Page that shows up in bookmarks }

 	await writer.FinalizeAsync();
 }
 ```

 ## CPubMake

+Precompiled binaries for Windows, macoOS and Linux available [here](https://github.com/Aftnet/CPubLib/releases).
+On macOS and Linux you may need to add executing permissions to the main executable (chmod +x /path/to/CPubMake) to run.

 Show help with `CPubMake -?`